sindresorhus/got/documentation/9-hooks.md

 This is especially useful in conjunction with `got.extend()` when the input needs custom handling.

-For example this can be used to fix typos to migrate from older versions faster.
+For example, this can be used to fix typos to migrate from older versions faster.

 ```js
 import got from 'got';